znicholasbrown/ai_66/Manual/CPSB.md

 sn-coop-share-attacking-interval

 Controls how often this computer player can ask another for help (in seconds).
-Must be \&gt;= 0.
+Must be >= 0.

 sn-percentage-explore-exterminators

-Determines how many of the computer player&#39;s soldier explore groups are set as extermination groups.
-Must be \&gt;= 0 and \&lt;= 100.
+Determines how many of the computer player's soldier explore groups are set as extermination groups.
+Must be >= 0 and <= 100.

 sn-maximum-carbon-drop-distance